Mobility Scooters Versus Wheelchairs

-What Advantages and Disadvantages Does an Electric Medical Scooter Offer
+Advantages and Disadvantages of Electric Scooters

 An electric mobility scooter is an excellent, low-cost way to be able to travel independently, both indoors and outdoors.
 Many people prefer a medical scooter over an electric wheelchair because they simply look cooler.
 There is a psychological advantage to not being confined in a wheelchair, and scooters offer a wide variety of styles, colors, and designs to make using a scooter more fun.

-Mobility scooters can be broken down into three general types: the 3-wheel mobility scooter, the 4-wheel mobility scooter, and the compact mobility scooter.
 These three types of medical scooter cover a wide range of uses, from travel on rough terrain to navigation in tight areas such as store aisles.

 A 3-wheel mobility scooter offers a tight turning radius and more room for long or stiff legs.
 A 4-wheel mobility scooter is more rugged and stable, and can support weight of up to 500 pounds.
 A compact mobility scooter can be easily folded or disassembled for transportation in the trunk of a car.